Sergiovil64/fbook-cdk/ARCHITECTURE.md

 ### 3. `FbookBastionStack` — Secure SSH Access

-A single `t2.micro` EC2 instance in a public subnet that acts as the only SSH entry point into the VPC.
+A single `t3.micro` EC2 instance in a public subnet that acts as the only SSH entry point into the VPC.

 ```
-Your machine  →(SSH)→  Bastion (public subnet)  →(SSH ProxyJump)→  Microservice EC2 (private subnet)
+Your machine → (SSH) → Bastion (public subnet) → (SSH ProxyJump) → Microservice EC2 (private subnet)
 ```

+Configure `~/.ssh/config` with `IdentitiesOnly yes` on both the Bastion and `10.0.2.*` entries — this is required to force the correct key for both hops.

 **Why a Bastion instead of exposing EC2s directly?** Microservice EC2s have no public IP address and live in private subnets.
 The only way to reach port 22 on them is through the Bastion.
-This minimizes the attack surface: only one machine is exposed to the internet on port 22, and only for SSH.

-**Why not AWS Systems Manager Session Manager?** SSM Session Manager is the modern, production-grade alternative (no open ports, audited sessions, no EC2 overhead).
-However, it requires either internet access from the EC2 (via NAT) or a VPC Interface Endpoint for SSM (~$7/month).
-The Bastion is simpler to understand and set up in an academic context.

 ---